the-coding-cave/LearnGITandCLI/GitandGithub/notes/gitandgithub-traversymedia.md

 ### Git Work Flow - Starting a new project (remote)

-1. On github.com
+On github.com
 * Create a new repository
-   * Initalize the respository with a README.
 * Clone or download (to clone: copy the given link)
 * Navigate via terminal or bash to your project directory
 * Type `git clone` and paste the given link : `git clone https://github.com/developer/newproject.git`
     * This will create a folder for your project with the existing files.

 ### Branching & Merging in Git/Github